Library Media Center

 Gifts are always appreciated.
 They may be added to the media center collection, given to teachers, or donated to the public library.

 Sunshine State Young Readers' Award - Each year Florida chooses 15 books to be on the Sunshine State list.
 This program is open to all third through fifth grade students.
 Students must read 3 books from the list to be qualified to vote for the book they like best.
+For every Sunshine book a student reads and passes the AR quiz, they earn a brag tag.
+Can you earn all fifteen?

 The mission of the Hammett Bowen Elementary Media program is to ensure that the students and staff are effective users of ideas and information.
 This is accomplished by providing intellectual and physical access to materials in all formats; by providing instruction to foster competence and stimulate interest in reading, viewing, and using information and ideas; and by working with other educators to design learning strategies to meet the needs of individual students.